material-motion/material-motion/planning/working_on_issues.md

 # Working on issues

+Frequent communication is paramount when working in a distributed open source team.
+Because our team is not located in one geographical location, we make heavy use of **distributed** workflow principles.

 ## Assignment is ownership

 If an issue is assigned to you, it is assumed that you are actively working on the issue.